Seagate/cortx-prvsnr/README.md

 ## Contribute to CORTX-Provisioner

 We welcome all Source Code and Documentation contributions to the CORTX-Provisioner repositories.
-Refer to the [CORTX- Provisioner Contribution Guide (../dev/docs/ContributingToCortxPrvsnr.md) to submit your contributions.
+Refer to the [CORTX- Provisioner Contribution Guide](../dev/docs/ContributingToCortxPrvsnr.md) to submit your contributions.

 ## CORTX Community